roxlukas/lmeve/README.md

 <h3>1.
 Initial setup</h3>

-* Go to ./config/ directory, copy config-dist.php to config.php and set it up according to your host
+* Go to `./config/ directory`, copy `config-dist.php` to `config.php` and set it up according to your host
-* After setting up new SALT value in config.php, generate admin password hash by using php ./bin/passwd.php
+* After setting up new SALT value in config.php, generate admin password hash by using `php ./bin/passwd.php`
 * copy the password hash to clipboard
 * Download current `Types` and `Icons` from EVE Online Toolkit page: http://community.eveonline.com/community/fansites/toolkit/
 * unpack all PNG files from `Types` to `./wwwroot/ccp_img/`